phenrickson/data-you-dont-have/README.md

-# guidepost_2024
+# data-you-don't-have

-slides for 'The Data You Don't Have'
+slides and source code for presentation 'The Data You Don't Have'